 Accreditation: LANTRA & NPTC

-At your site: £290 per person (+VAT), includes training, theory exam and assessment
+At your site: includes theory exam (multiple choice question paper) and practical assessment

 Course length: dependent on requirements